Thoughts about hr and management in the real world – extra information I couldn't fit in my books!.

 Can you tell me about a client who has been using enableHR.
 How did they use it and what were the outcomes?

-With the success of the Health and Safety module, Buckley’s moved their focus to HR management, realising that there was more value to be gained from their HRIS investment.
+With the success of the Health and Safety module, our client moved their focus to HR management, realising that there was more value to be gained from their HRIS investment.
 The team set to the task of working with enableHR client experience to upload and establish their HR information and employee data in the system.
 This included building a training and qualifications library to align with required skills of the varied and highly technical workforce.
 One of the key outcomes for the HR team was the ease of tracking and visibility over employee skills with the streamlined functionality of enableHR’s training administration.
-With the customised agreement templates and online onboarding workflows, Buckley Systems experienced a drop in manual processing and chasing of files.
+With the customised agreement templates and online onboarding workflows, the business experienced a drop in manual processing and chasing of files.
 Now, the HR team is looking at ways to increase engagement, introduce new ways to manage training and development to support their workforce to become the best they can be.